rezacsedu/Neural-Ensemble-Method-for-Cancer-Prediction/README.md

-# Cancer risk and type prediction based on CNV with LSTM and DBN networks
+# Why and how to use this repository?
 Code and supplementary materials for the paper titled "Cancer Risk and Type Prediction Based on Copy Number Variations with LSTM and Deep Belief Networks" submitted to Artificial Intelligence International Conference – A2IC 2018, Barcelona, Spain, November 2018.

 ## Initial preprocessing